sogno-platform/clonemap/docs/repo.md

 ## `examples` - benchmark behavior

 This folder contains the implementation of agent behavior used for the benchmarking of cloneMAP.
+Benchmarks for the messaging, DF and CPU utilization are included.

 ## `pkg` - cloneMAP packages

 This folder contains the Go packages which implement the functionality of the different cloneMAP components.
 There exists one package for each component as well as client packages and some commonly used packages.

+## `web` - Web UI

+HTML, CSS and Javascript sources for the web UI